Muhammadharis-official/IT-Security-Portfolio/README.md

 ---

-# Virtual Mouse Using AI
+<h2 style="color: White;"><a href="https://github.com/Muhammadharis-official/IT-Security-Portfolio/tree/IT-security-Portfolio/Projects/Virtual%20mouse%20using%20AI" style="text-decoration: none; color: white;">Virtual Mouse Using AI</a></h2>

 ## Overview
 This project implements a virtual mouse controlled by hand gestures using Python.
 It utilizes computer vision techniques to track hand movements and translate them into mouse actions.